imaginate/algorithmIV-javascript-debugger/FUTURE.md

 # The Future - Algorithm IV Developer Tools

-**This file shares the vision for the [Algorithm IV's Debugger](https://github.com/imaginate/algorithmIV-javascript-debugger) project.
+**This file shares the vision for the [Algorithm IV Debugger](https://github.com/imaginate/algorithmIV-javascript-debugger) project.
 Your thoughts and suggestions as a developer would be highly appreciated!**

 ## Overview